jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

 * that keyword arguments are represented as :ref:`dictionaries`  with curly braces - ``{}``
 * I can use ``*name`` to represent any number of positional arguments
 * that positional arguments are represented as `tuples <https://docs.python.org/3/library/stdtypes.html#tuple>`_ with parentheses - ``()``
-* that passthrough functions return what they receive as input
+* that passthrough :ref:`functions` return what they receive as input
-* that singleton functions return the same thing every time they are called
+* that singleton :ref:`functions` return the same thing every time they are called
-* functions are defined using the def_ keyword
+* :ref:`functions` are defined using the def_ keyword
-* functions return :ref:`None` by default
+* :ref:`functions` return :ref:`None` by default

 Would you like to :ref:`test classes?<test_classes>`